Vzot Habracha, Shemini Atzeret and Simchat Torah

 On the other hand, we have Simchat Torah, on which we celebrate the giving of the Torah, the special gift to the Jewish People.
 Simchat Torah is our celebration of the great gift given to the Jewish People, the Torah at Mount Sinai.
 The Torah has been our lifeblood for generations and has been the secret to our survival over the centuries down to our very day.

 It is interesting to note that the very last word of the Torah is ישראל (Yisrael) and the first is בראשית (Bereishit).
-Thus the final letter of the Torah is a ל and the first letter is a ב, together forms the word לב which means heart.
+Thus the final letter of the Torah is a ל and the first letter is a ב, together form the word לב which means heart.
 The Torah is the heartbeat of the Jewish People.

 Why Do We Celebrate Simchat Torah Now?

-Shouldn’t we celebrate Simchat Torah at Shavuot when we received the Torah?
+Shouldn’t we celebrate Simchat Torah at Shavuot when we receive the Torah?
 The answer is that when we received the Torah we were excited.
 But we had no idea as to what we received.
 Now that we have studied the Torah for the past few months we are truly able to appreciate the gift that we have received.
 Thus the celebration of Simchat Torah is so much more joyous.

 But why now?
 It seems that the reason relates to the theme of the final verses of the Torah.
 In Parashat Vzot Habracha we read how Moses Blessed the Jewish People before he left them.
 This theme is mirrored by the blessing given to the Jewish People, by King Solomon, after the dedication of the First Temple- read as the haftarah on Shemini Atzeret in the Diaspora.